Still need help?

 If your respondents are having problems filling out your form, Screendoor gives you some basic tools to troubleshoot their draft in progress.
 On your project’s Responses page, click the “View drafts” link.

 To preserve the privacy of your respondents, you can’t view the contents of their draft on this page.
 But Screendoor gives you enough information to figure out what’s stopping them from completing your form.
-Press the “View details” button next to any draft to take a look.
+Press the “View progress and email” button next to any draft to take a look.

 A modal dialog will appear, showing you the respondent’s name and email, the progress they’ve made, any validation errors in the form, and the time they last edited their draft.
 It also displays a permalink to the draft, which you can email to the respondent along with any guidance you may want to provide.